Skip to main content

 Jinder Sarowa

-Jinder Sarowa is currently Principal at R.E.
-Mountain Secondary School in Langley.
-Previously, Mr. Sarowa was Principal in the Abbotsford School District at Yale Secondary, Robert Bateman Secondary, Rick Hansen Secondary, and Abbotsford Middle, as well as Vice Principal at Abbotsford Senior; his focus is staff development and the student experience.
+Jinder Sarowa is a retired educator who is currently mentoring and coaching leaders in various professional roles.
+Mr. Sarowa was Principal in the Abbotsford School District at Yale Secondary, Robert Bateman Secondary, Rick Hansen Secondary, and Abbotsford Middle, as well as Principal at R.E.
+Mountain Secondary in Langley; his focus is staff development and the student experience.
 He earned a Masters in Educational Leadership from Western Washington University in Bellingham.
 Active in his community, he is currently Tournament Director for the BC High School Basketball Association.
 He started the Canadian Cultural Pride Association, which was a group of community members who empowered youth to engage in positive initiatives.
 He was on the Board of Directors for the Abbotsford Community Foundation and Fraser Valley Health Care Foundation.
-He is past President of the Abbotsford Principals' Association.
-Over the past three years, he has been a part of the Abbotsford District learning team, engaged in educational advancement with Harvard and twelve other North American districts on emergent leadership & fostering equity environments.
+He was also chosen as a BC leader to attend the Governor General's Leadership Conference in Ottawa in 2008.

 Description